 One of the biggest benefits of workplace retirement plans, like 401(k)s, is that they allow your company to contribute to your retirement savings too.
 This could take the form of profit sharing, where the company contributes a set amount or a percentage to your account regardless of how much you contribute, or a 401(k) match.

 A 401(k) match is when your company contributes a certain amount to your 401(k) based on how much you contribute yourself.
 This might mean, for example, that it contributes a dollar for each dollar you do, up to 3% of your salary.
-Each company uses its own formula to determine a 401(k) match, so be sure to check your plan documents to see yours.
+Employers can choose whether to offer a 401(k) match and if so, the match formula, so be sure to check the plan document that describes the terms.

-Employer contributions might come with a vesting period.
+Employer contributions may be subject to a vesting period.
 This means each year you work for the company, you gain ownership of a larger percentage of your employer’s contributions.
 For instance, you might get 20% more of your employer contributions each year you work for a company until you own 100% after 5 years.
 Vesting formulas also vary by company.
+But don't worry: Your own contributions are always 100% vested.

-Employers do not make, or match, contributions to IRAs.
+Employers don't make, or match, contributions to traditional or Roth IRAs.

 Account-specific early access to funds

-In addition to the examples of some of the broad exemptions on penalty-free early access to retirement funds, there are a few account-specific ways to access your money penalty-free before age 59½.
+In addition to the examples of some of the broad exemptions on penalty-free early access to retirement funds, there are some account-specific ways to access your money penalty-free before age 59½.

-• Some 401(k) plans allow loans.
+- Some 401(k) plans allow loans.
 With a 401(k) loan, you can borrow up to 50% of your account value, up to $50,000, every 12 months.
-You’ll pay the loan back to your account with interest—generally within 5 years.
+You'll pay back the loan to your account with interest, subject to the loan agreement's terms and conditions, generally within 5 years.
 If you don’t, the IRS will treat the loan as an early distribution.
 Keep in mind if you leave your company before your loan is paid back, you might have to repay it quickly or else risk it being considered an early withdrawal—and have to pay the taxes and penalties that go with that.

 Can you contribute to an IRA and a 401(k)?

 Yes, you can contribute to both an IRA and a 401(k), provided you work for an employer that offers a 401(k).
-If you have a 401(k) with an employer match, you should aim to contribute at least enough to your 401(k) to capture all of that because it’s like free money.
+If you have a 401(k) with an employer match, you should aim to contribute at least enough to take advantage of the full match because it’s like free money.
 Outside of that, you should weigh the pros and cons of IRAs and 401(k)s alongside your financial goals to figure out how much to contribute to each.